haseeb-heaven/code-interpreter/README.md

 - 🚀 Code Execution: Open-Code-Interpreter can execute the code generated from your instructions.

-- 💾 Code Saving: It has the ability to save the generated code for future use or reference.
+- 💾 Code Save/Update: It has the ability to save the generated code for future use and edit the code if needed on the fly using **advanced editor**.

 - 📜 Command History: It has the ability to save all the commands as history.

-- 📜 Command Mode: Commands entered with '/' are executed as commands like `/execute` or `/clear`.
+- 📜 Command Mode: Commands entered with '/' are executed as commands like `/execute` or `/edit`.

 - 🔄 Mode Selection: It allows you to select the mode of operation.
 You can choose from `code` for generating code, `script` for generating shell scripts, or `command` for generating single line commands.